The Challengers tab is a feature exclusive to DataRobot MLOps users. Contact your DataRobot representative for information on enabling it.

 After predictions are made, click Refresh on the date slider to view an updated display of performance metrics for the challenger models.

-Scheduled replay of predictions¶
+Schedule replay of predictions¶

 You can replay predictions with challengers on a periodic schedule instead of doing so manually.
-Navigate to a deployment's Settings > Challengers tab.
+Navigate to a deployment's Settings > Challengers and Retraining tab.
 Turn on the toggle to automatically replay challengers.
 Scheduled replay can only be configured by the Owner of a deployment.

 Configure the preferred cadence and time of day for replaying predictions.